collectors and filters logo

 Food processing applications add a requirement that industrial applications don’t face: sanitary design.
 Dust collection systems in food processing environments must be designed to prevent contamination of food products and to allow thorough cleaning.
 Standard industrial collectors with inaccessible interior surfaces, horizontal ledges that accumulate dust, or materials incompatible with sanitation chemicals are not appropriate for food production environments.

 Indiana’s food processing industry spans grain elevators and flour mills in the Wabash Valley, snack food manufacturers in Indianapolis, and agricultural processing operations across the state.
-Each has specific dust types, combustibility classifications, and regulatory requirements.
+Each dust type has specific combustibility classifications and regulatory requirements.

 Bulk Material Handling